gadget114514/docker-wordpress/README.md

 	- cd work
         - cloning here

-notice: work/root directory will contain the databases;
+notice: work/root directory will contain the databases persistent data;

 - Download wordpress.zip and put to this directory as wordpress.zip.